dcunited001/dcunited001.github.io/_posts/2016-02-03-a-speculative-history-of-five-thousand-bc.md

 The world is just beginning its transition.
 The conditions are not ripe for humanity to tap into it's potential and develop agriculture.
-The weather is too turbulent, which wouldn't stop us, had we previously developed this skill.
+The weather is too turbulent, which wouldn't have stopped us, had we previously developed this skill.
 Furthermore, the changing weather drives both us and our main food source to migrate.

 By this time, people have almost certainly noticed that seeds grow into plants, which should bear fruit.
 And that, by planting food